LLM.js — Universal LLM Interface

 Chat

-Initialize an LLM instance to build up message history.
+Initialize an LLM instance to build up message history for chat.

 const llm = new LLM();